 The Company's primary investing activity is its expenditures on exploration and evaluation assets.
-During the year ended June 30, 2020, the Company recovered \$57,274 (2019 - used cash of \$1,181,826) on exploration and related accounts payable at the CV project.
+During the nine months ended March 31, 2021, the Company received \$125,750 (2020 - \$nil) in advanced royalties from SLB related to the CV project.
+The remaining changes related to recoveries of the reclamation bond.